PawseySC/Reframe-MPI-Stress-Tests/README.md

 ### Compilation/Performance

 A collection of tests which focussed on compilers and the affect of different compile-time options, flags, etc. on the performance of the compiled code.
-The tests are split into compilation tests and performance tests, the latter of which depend on the former.
-Therefore, if the test fails, you will instantly know if it's a compilation failure or code execution/performance failure.
 By running the tests with multiple different combinations of compilers, flags, etc. one can investigate the effects with these tests.

 ### Software stack